 25Near the cross of Jesus stood his mother, his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
 26When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, “Woman, here is your son,” 27and to the disciple, “Here is your mother.”
 From that time on, this disciple took her into his home.’John 19:25-27, NIV

-‘The disciple whom Jesus loved’, we've identified in earlier episodes, as John himself - the author of John's Gospel.
-I've given some reasons for that in earlier episodes.
+‘The disciple whom Jesus loved’, we have identified in earlier episodes, as John himself - the author of John's Gospel.
+I have given some reasons for that in earlier episodes.
 He was one of the inner circle; Peter, James and John had a close affinity and friendship with Jesus.
 Here he has been given the responsibility of Mary, to look after her.
 Jesus was the eldest son.
 His stepfather, Joseph had almost certainly died, because there is no reference to him in the Gospels beyond the narratives of the nativity, and the early years of Jesus' childhood.
 Jesus had overall responsibility for Mary's welfare, in the traditions of Jewish society.
 He had no certainty as to what his brothers were going to do for her, given the turbulence of his death and the fact that he wouldn't be there among them any longer.
 He gives to John the responsibility of looking after Mary, who was a disciple of his and who went with him at certain times, and was with him on this last trip to Jerusalem, and would be present at the day of Pentecost.
 John took the responsibility of looking after Mary and Church tradition tells us that John fulfilled that role for many years.

 As we conclude this episode, we remind ourselves that we're describing the first three hours, of the six hours, that Jesus spent on the cross.
 The focus of these three hours is the judgement of humanity, of people, of institutions, of authorities against Jesus.
 The Sanhedrin and the Roman governor have come together in a single decision, despite the reluctance of the governor to bring about execution.
 Jesus is suffering at the hands of humanity - and the authorities - in the city of Jerusalem.
-He's suffering the wrath of man.
-We see here spiritual blindness on every side.
-Pilate ignorant of Judaism, had no idea what was going on; the Jewish leaders refusing the obvious evidence of Jesus' Messiahship and his fulfilment of Scripture in his miraculous powers; the crowds far too easily influenced by the Jewish leaders, some of whom have changed their minds from what they thought even a few days earlier; and the soldiers - just doing the job without ever thinking seriously about the significance of somebody like Jesus.
+He is suffering the wrath of man.
+We see here spiritual blindness on every side: Pilate ignorant of Judaism, had no idea what was going on; the Jewish leaders refusing the obvious evidence of Jesus' Messiahship and his fulfilment of Scripture in his miraculous powers; the crowds far too easily influenced by the Jewish leaders, some of whom have changed their minds from what they thought even a few days earlier; and the soldiers - just doing their job without ever thinking seriously about the significance of somebody like Jesus.
 Spiritual blindness was everywhere and the national tragedy for the Jewish nation was unfolding.
 The significance of this terrible moment would reverberate in the Jewish nation for a long time to come and would lead to an act of judgement against them, within a generation of Jesus' death.

 My final comment is to go back again to Jesus, and to point out, and underline the extraordinary, love and grace to those around him, that he demonstrated in this three-hour period, where all statements are focused on the needs of other people.
 First of all, the needs of the perpetrators for forgiveness, ‘Father forgive them for they do not know what they do, what they are doing’ A second statement focuses on the urgent need of the thief, the criminal on the cross, who pleads for Jesus' help.
 Jesus speaks to him and grants him salvation.
 He meets that need.
 The third statement is concerning the human and practical needs of his own mother.
 He makes direct provision for that by commissioning John - his friend and his disciple - to look after his mother in the years to come, when Jesus will no longer be on the earth.
 This is a truly moving and remarkable story.
-In part 2, we'll see some other key dimensions of the significance of the death of Jesus coming into play, and we'll get an even fuller picture of what Jesus' death really means.
-I hope you'll join us for that episode.
+In part 2, we will see some other key dimensions of the significance of the death of Jesus coming into play, and we will get an even fuller picture of what Jesus' death really means.
+I hope you will join us for that episode.